benjaminion/upgrading-ethereum-book/src/book.md

 People who do [formal verification](https://github.com/ConsenSys/eth2.0-dafny) of the specification [don't much like this](https://github.com/ethereum/consensus-specs/issues/1797), as having assert statements in running code is an anti-pattern: it is better to ensure that your code can simply never fail.

+#### Specification

-Anyway, the beacon chain state transition has three elements:
+Anyway, as discussed above, the beacon chain state transition has three elements:

   1. [slot processing](#def_process_slots), which is performed for every slot regardless of what else is happening;
   2. [epoch processing](/part3/transition/epoch#epoch-processing), which happens every [`SLOTS_PER_EPOCH`](/part3/config/preset#slots_per_epoch) (32) slots, again regardless of whatever else is going on; and,